anirudhlakkaraju/go-interpreter/README.md

 ```bash
 $ go run main.go
 ```

-This will start the REPL, which takes the input, parses it and builds an Abstract Syntax Tree (AST), using the Pratt Parsing method.
-The input is evaluated using the Tree Walking approach.

-Here are some examples of what Monkey Language can do:
+This will start the REPL (Read-Evaluate-Print-Loop).
+Here are some examples:

 ```bash
 >> let x = 5;